 In November 2020, Puerto Ricans voted in a non-binding referendum on statehood.
 About 53 percent of Puerto Ricans favored statehood, while 47 percent rejected it.
 However, only 55 percent of Puerto Ricans voted in the referendum.
 Statehood proponents viewed the results as proof that most Puerto Ricans want the territory to be admitted, but opponents questioned the validity of the votes as referendums are unbinding, often promoted solely by the pro-statehood party and include the opinions of only half of Puerto Ricans.
-Some people oppose statehood based on the argument that Puerto Rico will assimilate to the United States if it becomes a state.
+Some people oppose statehood based on the argument that Puerto Rico will assimilate into the United States if it becomes a state.

 "Legally speaking, it’s pretty simple," Ponsa-Kraus says.
 "The battle is over trying to convince people to want statehood or to oppose statehood.”